|

 be compared with Steve McQueen!
 When I reviewed Layer Cake I

 didn't even realize I was talking about the guy from Sylvia.
+I just put those thoughts together and concluded that a guy

 who is a better actor than Gwyneth Paltrow and as cool as Steve